 3. Mobile Listening

-Voicemail to email opens up your voicemail box's mobility.
+This voicemail forwarding feature opens up your voicemail box's mobility.
 The feature allows you to listen to recordings while waiting in traffic, brewing coffee, or nursing a cold.
-With voicemail to email, your voicemail recordings go wherever your email can go.
-Your voicemails can be accessed on smartphones, PCs, and tablets.
+Using this forwarding feature, your voicemail recordings go wherever your email goes—your smartphone, PC, and tablet.

 Most providers include the time and date of the voicemail message, as well as caller ID information, in the file name.
 This makes the recordings easier to sort and filter.
 Typically, a voicemail recording takes up no more than a few megabytes of space.
-Third-party platforms such as DropBox allow you to send voicemail recordings directly to a cloud storage account via a custom email address.
+Third-party platforms such as DropBox allow you to send voicemail message directly to a cloud storage account via a custom email address.